shivasankarka/AI-HEP-website/docs/01-organizers.markdown

             <li class="person-tag">Deep Learning</li>
           </ul>
           <div class="person-bio-wrapper" data-bio>
             <p class="person-bio"> Shivasankar is a second-year Ph.D. student at Hokkaido University, Japan.
 His primary interests lie in theoretical astroparticle physics, where he studies Beyond Standard Model phenomena in astrophysical objects such as black holes, supernovae, and neutron stars, using theory and computation to explore how new physics could manifest.
 In parallel, he investigates AI-driven approaches in collider physics, specifically studying the physics learned by the models, and explores how concepts from fundamental physics might inspire new developments in AI.
-When he’s not pondering black holes or neural networks, he enjoys learning new skills and exploring the endless possibilities simulated by the Cosmic++ code of the multiverse.</p>
+When he's not pondering black holes or neural networks, he enjoys learning new skills and exploring the endless possibilities simulated by the Cosmic++ code of the multiverse.</p>
+            <button class="bio-toggle" data-toggle>Read more</button>
           </div>
           <p class="person-contact"><strong>Email:</strong> <a href="mailto:a-shiva@particle.sci.hokudai.ac.jp">a-shiva@particle.sci.hokudai.ac.jp</a></p>
         </div>